Determining your Offer Type

-Now we are familiar with some of the key terminology and characteristics of the different offer types, it’s time to determine which offer type is best suited for your solution.
+Now we are familiar with some of the key terminology and characteristics of the different offer types, it’s time to decide which offer type is best suited for your solution.

-The previous section will have given you a good feel for the characteristics of the different offer types
+The previous sections will have given you a feel for the characteristics of the different offer types

 Your first decision point will likely be how the solution is deployed.

 - If it’s a SaaS application that runs in the publisher’s Azure subscription

 - If the solution gets deployed into the customer subscription then it will be either a VM offer or an Azure App offer

 - If it’s a single virtual machine it will be a VM offer.